 I started shaving in middle school and began waxing in recent years.
 While each method has worked fine in the past, they both have their pros and cons.
 Shaving is simple, but the results are short-lived.
 Waxing is a longer-lasting option, but tends to be painful, time-consuming and requires more preparation and tools.

 When I discovered a gel cream that offered a painless and simple way to remove my hair, I wanted to see if it could earn a spot in my routine.

-The Veet Gel Cream Hair Remover has over 5,000 verified reviews and a 4.2-star average rating on Amazon and more than 35,000 five-star ratings.
-It's a depilatory cream used to dissolve hair just below the surface of the skin.
-The formula is designed to reduce ingrown hairs and leave skin moisturized thanks to ingredients like aloe vera and vitamin E, which also help make this a great option for those with sensitive skin.
+The Veet Gel Cream Hair Remover has an average a 4.2-star average rating on Amazon and more than 35,000 five-star ratings.
+It's a depilatory cream that's made to dissolve hair just below the surface of the skin.
+The formula is designed to reduce ingrown hairs and leave skin moisturized thanks to ingredients like aloe vera and vitamin E, which are also said to help make this a great option for those with sensitive skin.

 While the concept behind a hair dissolving cream seemed daunting, I was pleased to see that there were only three simple steps in the process.
 I first tested the cream on a small area of my skin to make sure it didn't react poorly to the ingredients.
 When I confirmed there was no redness, bumps or irritation, I decided to try it on my legs.

 My first thought was that the formula looked a lot like my daily moisturizer.
 It was thick, smooth and dispensed from a pump.
 Unlike some depilatory creams, it smelled like vanilla instead of chemicals.